DataDog/integrations-core/helm/README.md

 ### Configuration

 This is a cluster check.
-You can enable this check by addiing `datadog.helmCheck.enabled` to your Helm chart.
+You can enable this check by adding `datadog.helmCheck.enabled` to your Helm chart.

 **Note**: If no configuration is required, an empty `conf.d` can be passed.